Platform for Encrypted Computation

 We use homomorphic encryption.
 Data is encrypted on the data owner's own machine; the server collects only ciphertext and computes directly on it — it can compute, but it cannot see.
 One decryptable aggregate comes out the other side, and only the researcher, on their own machine, holds the key.
 Every artifact is content-addressed by SHA-256, so the result re-verifies offline, without us.

-$ blind data encrypt cohort.csv Raw → LOCAL ONLY Encoded → LOCAL ONLY Private → LOCAL ONLY Encrypted → UPLOADABLE ─ ─ ─ your machine ─ ─ ─ ─ ─ ─ ─ ─ the network ─ ─ ─ $ blind contributions create --project rare-disease-af Encrypted → uploaded · sha256:9f3a…c41e ✔
+$ blind data encrypt --project rare-disease-af \ --input cohort.csv Raw → LOCAL ONLY Encoded → LOCAL ONLY Private → LOCAL ONLY Encrypted → UPLOADABLE ─ ─ ─ your machine ─ ─ ─ ─ ─ ─ ─ ─ the network ─ ─ ─ $ blind contributions create --project rare-disease-af \ --data cohort.csv Encrypted → uploaded · sha256:9f3a…c41e ✔

-Protocol registry
+Application registry

-Signed, content-addressed protocols
+Signed, content-addressed applications

 -